marcoGarranzo206/pyGeneticAlgorithm/README.md

     return sum([ s1 == s2 for (s1,s2) in zip(stringToFind,S) ])
 ```

-What this function does is count the number of characters that two strings, S and stringToFind, have in common.
+A candidate solution or individual to this problem is a string _S_ or array of character, where S[0] is the first character and so on.
+What this function does is count the number of characters that the string S and stringToFind, have in common.
 The max value it can take is the length of the strings.

-We define a candidate solution (here called _S_) for any fitness function as an individual, which is nothing more than an n-dimensional array, where n is the number of decision  variables.
-Here n is 23, with n[0] being the value of the first letter and so on. **not very clear**

 In the case of discrete GA such as this one, decision variables can take on any number of discrete possible values.
 In principle any variable could have a different set of possible values.
 In this example each variable will be able to take on the same values: all ascii lowercase letters and a space.
 We define the universe as the values each decision variable can take.